tylerfanelli/enhancements/107-tee-boot-attestation.md

 [SVSM](https://github.com/coconut-svsm/svsm) is a firmware that runs in CVMs and is responsible for performing TEE attestation.
 SVSM performs TEE attestation to unlock the CVM's root disk and establish the initial vTPM state.
-SVSM will perform the initial communication with the keylime registrar.
+SVSM will perform the initial communication with the Keylime registrar.

-TPMs will be present to ensure the integrity of software running on a CVM (i.e. runtime attestation of CVMs).
+vTPMs will be present to ensure the integrity of software running on a CVM (i.e. runtime attestation of CVMs).
 Furthermore, initial vTPM state will be used to derive the key to unlock the CVM root disk.
 Specifically, encrypted VM images will be sealed against the initial vTPM state of the CVM.
-The vTPM state key will then be encrypted with a TEE attestation key stored in the keylime registrar.
+The vTPM state key will then be encrypted with a TEE attestation key stored in the Keylime registrar.
 Upon CVM boot, the CVM will have access to the encrypted vTPM state key.
 To unlock the root disk, the CVM will need the decrypted vTPM state key.
 The only way for the CVM to decrypt its vTPM state is to attest its TEE evidence